osvaldoferraz/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 The analysis of outcomes based on goals reveals that goals can influence the success of a given campaign.
 The sample in the data set was very broad, ranging from less than $1k to more than $100k in goals.
 To narrow the data, taking in consideration that Louise's goal is arround $10k, I filtered the plays that would range from less than 1k up to 50k.
-Below is a line graph that reflects the success rate against goals.
+Below is a line graph that reflects the success rate against various goals.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/72593264/96680268-cd665a00-133a-11eb-8730-5592eef26349.png)

+It is noticeble that the smaller the goal, higher the chance of a successful capaign.
+That seems to be true from less then 1k until 29.9k, with special attention to the very succesful range of 1k to 5k (73% success of rate).
+After that there is a new spike of successful capaings with goals between 30k and 44.9k.

 ### Challenges and Difficulties Encountered

 ## Results

 - *What are two conclusions you can draw about the Outcomes based on Launch Date?*
-Best month to begin a Fundraising Kickstart Campaign for Theater is May.
+Best month to begin a Fundraising Campaign for Theater is May.
-The worst month to begin a Fundraising Kickstart Campaign for Theater is December
+The worst month to begin a Fundraising Campaign for Theater is December.

 - *What can you conclude about the Outcomes based on Goals?*
-Most successful Fundraising Kickstart campaigns for Theater had goals below $5000
+Most successful Fundraising Campaigns for Theater had goals up to $5000.

 - *What are some limitations of this dataset?*
 The table does not have enough information to draw conclusions in an accurate way.